gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'kty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.

 * The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
-This parameter includes a Group_OSCORE_Security_Context object, which is defined in this specification and extends the OSCORE_Security_Context object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
+This parameter has as value a Group_OSCORE_Security_Context object, which is defined in this specification and extends the OSCORE_Security_Context object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
 In particular, it contains the additional parameters 'cs_alg' and 'cs_params' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
 More specifically, the 'key' parameter is composed as follows.

    * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value.